 - Paddle Bit or spade (to drill holes for the stems)

 Chose Your Colors |Custom Mixing

 We decided that we didn’t want the traditional orange (you know I have to be different), so we mixed a few colors we had on hand.
-Barn Red, Daisy, and Colonel Mustard to create a softer version of orange.
+Barn Red, Daisy, and Colonel Mustard create a softer version of orange.

 Feel free to experiment and come up with different colors.
 Layering similar colors on top of each other will give your 4X4 wood pumpkins depth and interest.
 Who wants boring pumpkins?
-I created a few shades by adding a bit more of the red paint.
+I created a few shades by adding a bit more red paint.